 Aim: To prepare interns who can effectively use assessment skills and tools to accurately diagnose and provide recommendations.

-- Select and apply assessment methods that draw from the best available empirical literature and that reflect the science of measurement and psychometrics
+• Select and apply assessment methods that draw from the best available empirical literature to relevant clinical information and conceptualization.

 COMPETENCY # 4: CONSULTATION AND INTERPROFESSIONAL/INTERDISCIPLINARY SKILLS

 Aim: To produce interns who can collaborate and consult with other individuals or groups to address a problem, seek or share knowledge, or promote effectiveness in professional activities.

 • Demonstrate knowledge and respect for the roles and perspectives of other professions.

 • Apply this knowledge in consultation with individuals and their support systems, other health care professionals, interprofessional groups, and/or systems related to health and behavior.

 Training Activities: Orientation meetings about consultation and offices on campus; provision of consultation to other health service providers, campus partners, members of students’ support networks, and students; consultation with other health service providers, campus partners, or members of students’ support network; provision of information regarding mental health and CAPS services at tabling events or outreach activities; Advocacy project; participation in case conferences and staff meetings with a multidisciplinary team at this center; and individual and group supervision that addresses consultation and coordination of care.